-Conditions are simply functions used to measure context.
+Conditions are simply functions that are used to measure context.
 Every condition is a function of zero or more arguments (a_1, a_2, \ldots, a_n) .
 Each parameter is a static or variable value (i.e., identified by the policy infrastructure at run-time).
-Throughout, it is assumed that all conditions return Boolean values (i.e., true or false).
-Non-Boolean conditions (i.e., functions with continuous or discrete output) can lead to complex policy evaluation in both the intuitive and complexity-theoretic sense.
-However, it is expected that the evaluation of non-binary conditions would not be qualitatively different than the procedures defined throughout.
+Throughout, it is assumed that all conditions are Boolean (i.e., results if restricted to true or false).
+Non-Boolean conditions (i.e., functions with continuous or discrete output) can lead to complex policy evaluation (in both the intuitive and complexity-theoretic sense).
+However, it is expected that the evaluation of conditions defined over these non-binary conditions would not be qualitatively different than the procedures defined throughout.

-Note that policy may require a Boolean result be further qualified.
-For example, where the result is positive, additional information can be provided (e.g., specify further provisioning requirements).
-Where the result is negative, providing details of why the condition returned false may be useful (e.g., condition failed because missing credential).
-The PolicyMaker system supports the inclusion of additional context by supporting annotations [6].2 Support for such features would represent simple extensions to ACF.
-For ease of exposition, exploration of annotations is deferred to future work.
+Note that policy may require the evaluation result be further qualified.
+For example, where the result of evaluation is positive, the result can provide additional information (e.g., a cryptographic algorithm that must be used to encrypt session traffic).
+Where the result is negative, further detail information could be similarly provided (e.g., condition failed because missing credential).
+The PolicyMaker system supports the inclusion of additional context by supporting annotations [5].2 Support for such features would represent simple extensions to the framework described in this paper.
+However, for ease of exposition, exploration of annotations is deferred to future work.
 Conditions are mostly frequently used to construct policy rules.
 Each such rule represents a logical expression of conditions and Boolean operators.
 Subject to rule processing discipline (e.g., rule ordering), the policy rule is applied where the condition expression evaluates to true.
-For example, traditional firewall rules follow this model:
+For example, a traditional firewall rule:

-SRC=192.168.7.8:22,DST=192.168.7.27: → accept

-All traffic that satisfies the preceding rule's condition expression (i.e., where source address/port, and destination address are equal to the identified values) should be allowed pass through the fire-wall.
+SRC=192.168.7.8:22,DST=192.168.7.27: \rightarrow accept follows this model.
+The rule states that all traffic that satisfies the condition expression (i.e., where source address/port, and destination address are equal to the identified values) should be allowed (i.e., defines an accept policy).
 Other policies languages generally work analogously, where the form of policy, the semantics of the expressions, and the range of supported conditions may differ.
-Other works have focused on issues of form and semantics, but have largely ignored supporting conditions.
+Other works have focused on the preceding issues of form and semantics, but have largely ignored supporting conditions.
 This paper is devoted to this last aspect of policy: what kinds of conditions are needed, how are they implemented, and how do we make them secure.